paritytech/chainlink-hackathon-2022/challenges/README.md

 | 3.
 Parachains and pallets track | Best smart contract deployed to a Polkadot Parachain | $5k |
 | | Best pallet to integrate to a Polkadot Parachain | $5k |

+Each track has a Grand Prize of $10k for submissions that combine various implementation details and go beyond the scope of what's proposed in each challenge.

 Below is a more detailed breakdown of the work that each of these exemplar bounties would require (and a little context about why they're exciting to work on!). 👀

 ### Make writing Wasm smart contracts for Substrate chains more accessible in other languages.